roboseb/vectorizor/README.md

     Good strides yesterday, gonna try to do about 3 hours of work today.
 As I said yesterday, hopefully today will be the last day.

     Got a lot of shit done today.
 But I'm hungry and it sure as shit ain't done.
 Gonna get back to this later.

+February 5th, 2024

+    Obviously didn't finish yesterday lol.
+Gonna stop being hopeful and just put some work in.

+    I think I'm caught up organizing the code somewhat and fixing bugs.
+Time to add features.

+    Having issues getting the animation to play nice with moved lines without breaking the line dash offset.
+Tomorrow I guess.

+--To-Do--

+-Add a simple option to wiggle lines like all wavey like, or possibly in the style of animations where the lines are scribbly and swap between two renditions of the same frame